 10 Habits of Highly Efficient Social Media Power Users

-While it is easy to waste your time on addictive social media sites like StumbleUpon, Mixx or Sphinn you can use them responsibly and happily to both the benefit of yourself as well as the respective communities.
+While it is easy to waste your time on addictive social media sites you can use them responsibly.

 While I’m not entirely free of addiction and have to fight time wasting tendencies myself, I have, by now and after years of participation, found out several key factors of using social media in the best possible way.

-I'm not zaibatsu or Muhammad Saleem but I'm a very active user at the 3 above mentioned communities:
+I’m not zaibatsu but I’m a very active user at the 3 above mentioned communities:

 Moreover I am actively participating at